nicolekwan706/ds-final-project-nyn/README.md

 └── ...
 </pre>

-<p>No path changes are required — the system expects these artifacts to be in the project root.</p>
+<p>No path changes are required.
+The system expects these artifacts to be in the project root.</p>

 <hr>